JeNeSuisPasDave/docker-recipes/howto/windows-git-and-powershell.md

-# Using Git with Windows Powershell
+# Using Git with Windows PowerShell

-How to install Git on Windows 10 systems and run Git from a Powershell command line.
+How to install Git on Windows 10 systems and run Git from a PowerShell command line.

 ## Installing Git